Fredericaca/Lecture-notes-MATH265-U-of-Rochester/README.md

 Also available on Overleaf:
 https://www.overleaf.com/read/txvtjmjcxknb#1e3523

-Note: You need to change the file path of **header.tex** in Math265_ClassNotes_Fall2024.tex before compile(this project assmumes that audiences will have basic latex editing experience for background).
+Note: You need to change the file path of **header.tex** in Math265_ClassNotes_Fall2024.tex before compile(this project assmumes that audiences will have some experience in latex editing).
 Here is how:

 Change the following line of code in the Math265_ClassNotes_Fall2024.tex.
 ```
-\input{your/path/of/header.tex}
+\input{your/path/to/header.tex}
 ```
 # Additional Resource: